Perpetual Prudence: The Solution to Lifetime Investing

 This opens the door to a whole plethora of subjects.
 We will explore these in due time.
 Have patience.

 - Asking questions.
 Investigating important questions that have not been currently answered.
 Taking lines of inquiry to their logical conclusions, or conclusions fit for our purposes.

 - Research.
-Sometimes the answer will not simply appear in my brain out of thin air (in fact, it often struggles with basic tasks).
+Sometimes the answer will not simply appear in my brain out of thin air.
 Some level of research will have to be undertaken to help answer the questions mentioned above.

 - Data.
 I react to data the same way that a deer reacts to a rustling in the bushes: scepticism is the default setting.
 One must proceed with extreme caution.
 However, data can be extremely useful.
 Numbers don’t lie (well, sort of).